 Valerie Kading NP, MSN, DNP serves as the associate director of medical operations for Sierra Tucson.
 Previously, Valerie worked as an adjunct professor at Grand Canyon University, and practiced as a board certified psychiatric mental health nurse practitioner for 10 years in a community mental health clinic, working with patients with various mood disorders and co-occurring substance abuse diagnoses.
 Valerie specialises in working with perinatal women experiencing psychiatric illness – including their complex overlap with addiction and recovery.

 Habib Kadiri is research & information officer at the Institute of Alcohol Studies.
 Habib worked as a researcher and in media and communications before joining the IAS in 2012.
-He is now editor of the regular online newsletter Alcohol Alert, which is free to read/download from the IAS website.
+He was editor of the regular online newsletter Alcohol Alert, which is free to read/download from the IAS website.
 To subscribe (free), email email@example.com to sign up to the mailing list.

 Clare Kennedy is CEO of Cornerstone recovery services/ Kennedy Street Productions, with her actor husband Kevin Kennedy as co-director and co-founder.
 Brighton based, it offers free telephone advice, signposting to local recovery services, home-based detox and recovery programmes, and advice to the business sector.
 They also founded Kennedy Street Community Interest Company, to provide visual recovery events, a safe space for people to socialise and a family-feel restaurant (firstname.lastname@example.org).